hapax/hapax.github.io/assets/simple-physics.md

 $$

-Remarkably, we can sometimes *reverse* this process, and determine the physical laws relating some quantities from their dimensions!
+Remarkably, we can sometimes *reverse* this process, and determine the physical laws relating quantities from their dimensions!
 Once again, this is easier to show with examples than abstract descriptions.

 #### 2.1.
 Pendulous pumpkins <a id="sec-2-1" name="sec-2-1"></a>